Vigilante Shit

-"Vigilante Shit" is a song written and recorded by American singer-songwriter Taylor Swift from her tenth studio album Midnights (2022).
-Produced by Swift and Jack Antonoff, the music is built around bubbling beats, swirling synths, industrial elements, and snare drums.
-Lyrically, it is a "noirish" vengeance declaration, taking aim at an enemy and encourages other women to do the same.
-The song peaked at number nine on the Billboard Global 200 and number 10 on the US Billboard Hot 100, and charted within the top 10 in Canada, Malaysia, and the Philippines.
-It was performed for the first time on the Eras Tour (2023).
+"Vigilante Shit" is a song written and recorded by the American singer-songwriter Taylor Swift for her tenth studio album Midnights (2022).
+Produced by Swift and Jack Antonoff, the track is a dark pop and trip hop tune with elements of industrial and hip hop.
+Its minimalistic production is driven by trap beats composed of pulsing snare drums and light bass and electronic tones.
+The lyrics are about a noirish vengeance declaration, taking aim at an enemy and encouraging other women to do the same.

+Critics praised "Vigilante Shit" for its dark, minimalist production; several reviewers described its theme of vengeance and its hip hop-influenced production as a more sophisticated continuation of Swift's Reputation (2017).
+In the United States, the song peaked at number 10 on the Billboard Hot 100; it additionally entered the Global 200 at number nine and reached the top 10 on music charts in Australia, Canada, Greece, and the Philippines.
+It was included on the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–2024).

 Background and release

 On August 28, 2022, Swift announced her tenth studio album, Midnights, set for release on October 21, 2022.
 The track-list was not immediately revealed.
 Jack Antonoff, a longtime collaborator of Swift who had worked with her since 1989 (2014), was confirmed as a producer on Midnights by a video posted to Swift's Instagram account on September 16, 2022.
 On September 21, 2022, Swift began unveiling the track-list in a randomized order through her 13-episode short video series on TikTok, called Midnights Mayhem with Me.
 In each episode, Swift rolls a lottery cage containing 13 ping pong balls numbered from one to thirteen, each representing a track of Midnights, and when a ball drops out, she disclosed the title of the corresponding track on the album, through a telephone.
 In the second episode, released on September 23, 2022, Swift announced "Vigilante Shit" would be track eight.
-The song alongside the thirteen announced tracks and additional surprise-released tracks for the 3am edition of Midnights, was released on October 21, 2022 under Republic Records.
+The song, along with the rest of Midnights, was released on October 21, 2022, under Republic Records.

+"Vigilante Shit" was included on the set list of Swift's sixth headlining concert tour, the Eras Tour (2023–24), as part of the Midnights act.
+The performance is a burlesque chair dance that resembles 1975 musical Chicago; the performance went viral on social media and critics highlighted it as a standout moment of the concert.